Lagunitas Brewing Company: History

 The brewery was founded in 1993 by Tony Magee in Lagunitas, California, and moved a year later to nearby Petaluma, California, after they quickly outgrew their original rural West Marin location.

-Before being taken over by Heineken, Lagunitas was one of the fastest-growing craft breweries in the United States.
+Lagunitas became one of the fastest-growing craft breweries in the United States.
 Production increased from 27000 usbeerbbl in 2004 to 106000 usbeerbbl in 2010.
-In March 2011, the company had 92 employees with distribution in 32 states.
-The brewery announced a $9.5 million expansion slated to begin early 2012 which increased its brewing capacity to 600000 usbeerbbl.
+In March 2011, Lagunitas had 92 employees with distribution in 32 states.
+In 2012, Lagunitas began a $9.5 million expansion, which increased its brewing capacity to 600000 usbeerbbl.